Building Resilience in the Southeast

 Innovative partnerships support adaptation actions

 Repeated extreme events have increased public awareness of the impacts of climate change, driving policies and practices across the Southeast region.
 These efforts require new and innovative partnerships and sound science to inform adaptation actions on the ground.
+Throughout the Southeast, using the Steps to Resilience has provided benefits valued at more than five times their cost.

 State-level policies and agreements are catalyzing cross-agency partnerships.
 For example, North Carolina’s governor issued Executive Order 80 in 2018, directing the state to integrate climate adaptation and resilience planning into its policies, programs, and operations.
-This policy led to development of the North Carolina Climate Risk Assessment and Resilience Plan and associated initiatives such as the North Carolina Resilient Communities Program that are helping local governments take action to build climate change resilience.
+This policy led to the development of the North Carolina Climate Risk Assessment and Resilience Plan and associated initiatives such as the North Carolina Resilient Communities Program that are helping local governments take action to build climate change resilience.

-Another innovative partnership is the Florida Resilient Coastlines Program, funded by the Florida legislature and the Florida Coastal Management Program in partnership with NOAA.
+Another innovative partnership is the Florida Resilient Coastlines Program, funded by the Florida legislature, and the Florida Coastal Management Program in partnership with NOAA.

 South Carolina Sea Grant and the College of Charleston often collaborate, performing research and producing information for the entire South Carolina coastline.
 Similarly, the University of Georgia Marine Extension and Georgia Sea Grant work on coastal issues in Georgia.